quaelin/idea/packages/idea-api/README.md

 The operands provided must be content IDs for other Ideas or Relations.

-### idea.relation.analogy(A, B, C)

 ### idea.relation.analogy(A, B, C, [D])

 Creates an `Analogy` relation, meaning _"A is to B as C is to D"_, returning the `rCid`.

-For any analogy in which two of the four operands would otherwise be the same `iCid`, the 3-parameter form should be used, and the erstwhile repeated member should be A.  In this case, the meaning is _"A is to B as A is to C"_.
+For any analogy in which two of the four operands would otherwise be the same `iCid`, the 3-argument form should be used instead, and the erstwhile repeated member should be A.  In this case, the meaning is _"A is to B as A is to C"_.
 (This makes it possible for 3-term analogies to have a canonical form in the Idea-DAG.)

 ```js